realcp1018/redis-cluster-manager/README.md

 - [x] add a (init) flag for slaves with master_sync_in_progress=1
 - [x] check if slots count=16384 for cluster status
 #### 2) New Features
+- [x] add support for master-slave cluster
-- [ ] add support for master-slave/sentinel cluster
+- [ ] add cluster slowlog parser
 - [ ] add cluster keymap, displays histogram distributions of keys across different length ranges.
 You can specify a comma-separated list of bucket boundaries and a sampling rate for keymap.